 How to Tell if Your Soil Needs Lime

 The only accurate way to know if your lawn or garden needs lime is to have the soil tested.
 Soil test kits can be purchased at garden centers or online, but they do not provide accurate results or tell you how much lime you need to add.
-Fortunately in North Carolina there is an easy and free way to determine your soil pH and get recommendations for how to adjust it, through our state’s soil testing lab in Raleigh.
+Fortunately in North Carolina there is an easy way to determine your soil pH and get recommendations for how to adjust it, through our state’s soil testing lab in Raleigh.

 Operated by the NC Department of Agriculture, North Carolina’s soil testing lab is one of the largest and busiest in the country.
 To have your soil tested, collect samples from different areas of your yard.
 You will need to randomly collect three to five samples from each section of your yard where you grow something different, for example, 3 to 5 samples from your lawn, 3 to 5 samples from your vegetable garden, etc. Samples should be taken around 6” deep.
 For each sample you are going to submit (example – lawn, garden, flower bed), aim to collect a total of about a cup and a half of soil when the 3 to 5 random samples are mixed together.

 Boxes and forms for samples are available from your local Extension office.
 Completed samples should be mailed to the soil testing lab at the address listed on the box.
 Samples can be submitted any time of the year and results are posted online at http://www.ncagr.gov/agronomi/pals/.
 Results are usually ready within a few weeks of submitting.